 If the plaintiff does not properly report the income on his or her tax returns, the IRS will first attempt to collect from the plaintiff.
 If the person is deemed to not be collectible, then the employer will be on the hook for the portion of taxes the IRS believes they should have withdrawn from a settlement payment.
 This is why it is so important that the parties allocate the payments correctly and take the tax considerations into account to avoid further risk.

 Lastly, if you are not sure what taxes should be paid or how a transaction should be reported, consult a tax attorney familiar with the rules for guidance.
+For more information about this topic, click here for expanded and updated coverage.

 Add a comment